Bicontinuity in active phase separation: Introduction

-A robust strategy for the fabrication of bicontinuous materials uses phase separation, a process in which a homogeneous fluid mixture spontaneously demixes into two distinct phases~\cite{cahn1958free}.
-The phase separation dynamics can generate a bicontinuous structure~\cite{loren2002determination,jinnai2003connectivity}.
-This structure, however, is inherently transient as the two phases coarsen over time reaching bulk phase separation~\cite{siggia1979late,Bray2002}.
-Thus, preserving bicontinuity requires kinetic arrest of the coarsening process.
-Established strategies include suppressing the fluidity of one of the two phases, either by replacing one of the two fluids with an elastomer network or by polymerizing one of the phase-separating fluids during coarsening \cite{fernandez2024elastic,chan1996polymerization,lee2022elastomeric,muller2025cell}.
-The interface itself can also be stabilized by adsorbing a high density of colloids on the interface to form mechanically stable ``bijels''~\cite{stratford2005colloidal,herzig2007bicontinuous,huang2017bicontinuous}.
-Block copolymers offer an alternate method for generating bicontinous structures through chemistry, but the scale of the resulting structure is controlled by the size of the constituent molecules \cite{wu1977microstructure,thomas1986ordered,shi2021scaling,werner2018block,han2023role}.
-Here we describe a fundamentally different pathway for generating robust and tunable bicontinuous structures that uses active fluids and relies on mechanical, rather than chemical, control of soft interfaces.
+A homogeneous fluid mixture spontaneously demixes into two distinct phases~\cite{cahn1958free}, a dynamical process that can generate a bicontinuous structure~\cite{loren2002determination,jinnai2003connectivity}.
+In systems in thermal equilibrium, however, bicontinuous structure is inherently transient as the two phases coarsen over time reaching bulk phase separation~\cite{siggia1979late,Bray2002}.
+Thus, preserving bicontinuity requires kinetic arrest of the coarsening.
+Established strategies include suppressing the fluidity of one of the two phases.
+This can be achieved by replacing one of the two fluids with an elastomer network \cite{fernandez2024elastic}, by polymerizing one of the phase-separating fluids during coarsening \cite{chan1996polymerization,lee2022elastomeric,muller2025cell}, or by vitrifying it through rapid cooling \cite{royall2018vitrification}.
+Alternatively, the interface itself can be stabilized by adsorbing a high density of colloids on the interface to form mechanically stable ``bijels''~\cite{stratford2005colloidal,herzig2007bicontinuous,huang2017bicontinuous}.
+Finally, block copolymers offer an alternate method for generating bicontinous structures through chemistry, but the scale of the resulting structure is controlled by the size of the constituent molecules~\cite{thomas1986ordered,hajduk1994gyroid,sai2013hierarchical}.